arturlunardi/sentence_classification_sector/README.md

 # Run the App

-To run locally, clone the repository, go to the diretory and install the requirements.
+To run locally, clone the repository, go to the project directory and install the requirements.

 ```
 pip install -r requirements.txt
 ```

-Run the Live Server:
+Go to the application directory and run the Live Server:

 ```
 uvicorn app:app